MayeulPx/PYnals/README.md

 |Couldown between 2 fires|200|400|800|
 |Hit fire|15|25|30|

+### How to win
+To win, you and your team must have 200 points.

 ### How to play
-You and your team spawn in one of the two sides of the map.
-You choose one of 3 profiles and try to stay in the flag area.
+You and your team spawn in one of the two areas.
+Yoou can choose the profiles as you want (3 heavies, 2 lights and 1 medium, one of each...).
+You have two ways to have points:
+- Kill an enemy robot and you receive 5 points
+- Stay 20 seconds in the target area and you have 100 points If you are killed, you respawn in you area after 5 seconds.
+The jungle is a specific area because you are slower than on the paths.

-### How to win
+### Rules
-You must stay in the flag area 10 seconds to won one round.
-The first who gain 5 round win.
+Seule l'API de Pytactx est autorisée
+Toute attaque réseau interdite
+Un seul agent par appareil

 ## 🎮 Use cases
 ### Admin